 Administrator: School: Date:

+Tax o a

 SLO Statement

-Data Amalanda
+Data Analysis

-What critical area of growth, a grade Data Analysis or subject not included in sto ate assessment data or/and a
+What critical area of growth, a grade ate assessment data, or/and a

 sub-group that has been underperform

-O , ·

-What data were reviewed for this SLC ?
+What data were reviewed for this SLC SLO?)?
 How does the data and pa st performance support the

-SLO?
+SEC.

 Alignment

-How is the SLO aligned to the district egic plans?
+How is the SLO aligned to the district and school/department strat egic plans?

-.
-0 1

-How does the SLO provide an opportu unity for the school to move it n a coordinated effort toward
+How does the SLO provide an opport unity for the school to move i n a coordinated affort toward

-increases in student achievement?
+increases in student achievement? unity for the school to move the n a coorainaiea ejjori iowara